 A properly installed reverse osmosis (RO) unit will give you water almost as pure as distillation.
 It performs this task by passing filtered water across a semipermeable membrane that excludes anything larger than a water molecule.
 Wastewater is routed away from the filter into the drain.
 The purified water is stored in a pressurized holding tank until needed.
-If your unit stops working, try the steps below.
+If your unit stops working, there are a few things you can check.

 Check the Water Supply

-Check your pressure.
+First, check your water pressure.
 The RO unit needs about 40 pounds of pressure to operate correctly.
 Many older water wells were set up to operate below this pressure.
 If you have a well or low water pressure, you might need to install a booster pump for the unit to operate efficiently.

 Inspect the Storage Tank

 Open the unit's tap and allow the water to run until the tank is empty.
-Use a pressure gauge to check the air pressure in the tank.
-The pressure in an empty tank should be eight pounds.
+Then use a pressure gauge to check the air pressure in the tank.
+The pressure in an empty tank should be 8 pounds.
 If the pressure in the tank is too high, water will be unable to enter from the filters.
 If the pressure is too low, the water inside the tank will not flow to the faucet.

-Close the water-supply valve and open the RO faucet.
-Allow the tank to drain.
+Close the water-supply valve and open the RO faucet, allowing the tank to drain.
 Unscrew both the pre- and post-filter housings.
 Replace the old filters and screw both units back in place.
 These filters should be replaced at regular intervals to prevent damage to the delicate membrane of the RO filter.

 Replace the RO Filter

-Close the water-supply valve.
-Open the faucet and drain the storage tank.
-Close the faucet after the tank has drained.
-Unscrew the filter housing and remove the RO membrane.
-Wash the inside of the filter housing with warm, soapy water.
-Rinse it thoroughly.
+Close the water-supply valve; then open the faucet and drain the storage tank.
+Close the faucet after the tank has drained, unscrew the filter housing, and remove the RO membrane.
+Wash the inside of the filter housing with warm, soapy water and rinse it thoroughly.
 Put on a pair of clean rubber gloves to handle the new RO membrane.
 Bacteria from your hands can contaminate the filter membrane.
 Insert the new RO membrane into the housing and replace the housing on the filtration unit.